William Ferrel: Biography

-In 1882, Ferrel joined the U.S. Army Signal Service (which would become the Weather Bureau in 1891) and retired in 1886.
+In 1882, Ferrel joined the United States Army Signal Service (which was the United States Government agency responsible for weather forecasting until the creation of the United States Weather Bureau in 1891) and retired in 1886.
 He died in Maywood (Wyandotte county), a suburb of Kansas City, in 1891.

 Work

 Ferrel demonstrated that it is the tendency of rising warm air, as it rotates due to the Coriolis effect, to pull in air from more equatorial, warmer regions and transport it poleward.
 It is this rotation which creates the complex curvatures in the frontal systems separating the cooler Arctic/Antarctic air polewards from the warmer tropical air towards the equator.

 Ferrel improved upon Hadley's theory by recognizing an until then overlooked mechanism.
 This is a quote from his first paper: